mattkae/dotfiles/README.md

 I very much enjoy Dracula theming, so that's what you'll be getting if you install this 🧛

+Note that this configuration will only work with the latest version of miracle in the repository, so this is more of a rolling release than anything.

 ## Screenshot

 ## Software